Visiting Ightham Mote with the family

-With quizzes, trails, a natural play area and organised events during the Kent school holidays, there is plenty to keep the family occupied on a visit to Ightham Mote.
+With walks, trails, a natural play area and acres of nature there is plenty to keep the family occupied on a visit to Ightham Mote.
+Read on to find out how to get the best out of your visit.

 - Toilets - located beside the cafe, and also beside the shop (near the house), unisex changing facilities in both locations, steps to helps children reach the sinks